 Participation may consist of a questionnaire, or 30-60 minute face to face online interview (via zoom for eg) or email interview, and is subject to a selection criteria and informed consent.
 This project has ethical clearance from Griffith University, Australia – GU ref no: 2021/066.

 As this is a low budget, community-grounded project, there is generally no payment for participation.
-However, selected interviewees will receive a special thank you gift such as a skate art print by Adam Abada (New York), a special ‘curb art’ print by Sarah Huston (Australia/LA), whimsical art from the @werewolfcatsskating zine or stickers from community campaigns like Consent is Rad (international).
+However, selected interviewees will receive a special thank you gift such as a postcard sized skate art print by Adam Abada (New York), a special ‘curb art’ print by Sarah Huston (Australia/LA), whimsical poster from the @werewolfcatsskating zine or stickers from community campaigns like Consent is Rad (international).
+Examples below.

 If you would like to know more about this project please email Dr Indigo Willing (Writer, Community Work, Sociologist and Research Fellow, Griffith University, Australia) and Anthony Pappalardo (Journalist, Author and Independent Researcher, USA) using the Contact Page Form